ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/disable-index.js.markdown

 ---

 * The index can be disabled either:
     * On a single node, or
     * Cluster wide - on all database-group nodes.

-* When disabling the index from the **Client API** on a single node:
+* When disabling the index from the **client API** on a single node:
   The index will be disabled on the [preferred node](../../../../client-api/configuration/load-balance/overview#the-preferred-node) only, and Not on all the database-group nodes.

-* When disabling an index from the **Studio** (from the [indexes list view](../../../../studio/database/indexes/indexes-list-view#indexes-list-view---actions)),
+* When disabling an index from **Studio** (from the [indexes list view](../../../../studio/database/indexes/indexes-list-view#indexes-list-view---actions)):
   The index will be disabled on the local node the browser is opened on, even if it is Not the preferred node.

-* When disabling the index [manually](../../../../client-api/operations/maintenance/indexes/disable-index#disable-index-via-the-file-system),
+* When disabling the index [manually](../../../../client-api/operations/maintenance/indexes/disable-index#disable-index-via-the-file-system):
   The index will be disabled on the [preferred node](../../../../client-api/configuration/load-balance/overview#the-preferred-node) only, and Not on all the database-group nodes.

 {NOTE/}